 African elephants were once able to roam free.
 Sadly, that is no longer the case.
 You can see in the African elephant walks through flowers, the wrinkly texture of the elephant’s skin.
-In some parts of their skin, it can be 2,5 centimeters / 0.9 inch thick.
+In some parts of their skin, it can be 2,5 centimeters / 0.9 inches thick.
 That makes their skin very tough.
 However, they often get parasites on their skin.
 To counteract this, they lather themselves in dust and mud.
 That is equally a tactic to keep fresh.

 Poachers are always after the African elephant.
 They are killing these beautiful animals for their ivory tusks.
 Both male and female elephants have them.
 However, male tusks are more substantial and larger, weighing between 50-80 kilograms / 110-175 pounds each.
 The female’s tusks only weigh around 18 kilograms / 40 pounds each.
 Tusks are just long incisor teeth.

 African elephants, Loxodonta africana, are in the category vulnerable on the IUCN list.

 If you like the African elephant walks through flowers, discover more photos in our African Wildlife Photography portfolio.
 You can license this photograph as a stock photo and buy wall art photo prints, such as a acrylic print, Alu-Dibond, metal, and canvas.
 Explore more of our black and white wildlife photography in our fine art gallery.